Police use of force: Ending excessive use of force by law enforcement is a crucial step toward healthy, safe communities.

 Insights & Analyses

-- Over the seven-year period of 2016 to 2022, the rate of use of force incidents on Black civilians was 34 per 100,000 compared with only eight per 100,000 overall.
+- From 2016 to 2022, the rate of use of force incidents involving Black civilians was 34 per 100,000, compared with only eight per 100,000 overall.

 - The overwhelming majority of law enforcement use-of-force incidents involve men.

-- Of the nearly 650 use-of-force incidents between law enforcement and civilians in the Nine-County Bay Area from 2016 to 2022, nearly 70 percent resulted in serious bodily injury to civilians and about 20 percent resulted in civilian death.
+- Of the nearly 650 use-of-force incidents between law enforcement and civilians in the nine-county Bay Area from 2016 to 2022, nearly 70 percent resulted in serious bodily injury to civilians and about 20 percent resulted in civilian death.

-- Napa County has the highest incidence of police use-of-force per 100,000 people (20 incidents per 100,000 people), while Marin County has the lowest (about 1 incident per 100,000 people).
+- Napa County has the highest incidence of police use-of-force per 100,000 people (20 incidents per 100,000 people), while Marin County has the lowest (about one incident per 100,000 people).

 Drivers of Inequity

 Police brutality is a longstanding issue in the US and in the Bay Area, where the Black Panther Party and Black Lives Matter movements took root to counter police violence toward the Black community.
-Historically, vagrancy laws gave the police license to arrest Black citizens with little cause.
-Today law enforcement is still not held accountable for the shooting deaths of civilians, who are often unarmed and predominantly Black and brown men.
-Permissive use-of-force policies and the lack of standards, transparency, and robust data perpetuates the challenge.
+Historically, vagrancy laws gave the police license to arrest Black people with little cause.
+Today, law enforcement is still not held accountable for the shooting deaths of civilians, who are often unarmed and predominantly Black and brown men.
+Permissive use-of-force policies and the lack of standards, transparency, and robust data perpetuate the challenge.
 In addition, police unions have generally organized against any attempts at reform aiming for greater accountability.

 Strategies